samgabrail/env0-atlantis-gcp/README.md

 ## Add a Developer to our Repo

 Now let's invite a developer to our repo so they can run a pull request to a dev branch.

+Make sure to make the main branch protected.